That Magic Time: Living Into a Creative Life as We Age

-If you’re asking any of these questions, or ones like them, then come join us to explore “That Magic Time” in your life.
+If you’re asking such questions, or ones like them, then come join us to explore “That Magic Time” in your life.
 This metaphor (also known as the “magic hour”) comes from the world of film and photography and refers to the transitional time on the edges of the day, such as the period just after sunrise and before sunset.
 These are times when the slanting light illuminates the world with clarity and warmth and allows us to see into the shadows.

 Using this imagery, we can see and understand our lives in a different light, now that we are no longer in the direct glare of the busy-ness of mid-day, or mid-life.
 We can use this newfound understanding of ourselves and our lives to guide us as we age.

-Inspired by the work of Parker J. Palmer (Let Your Life Speak: Listening for the Voice of Vocation and A Hidden Wholeness: The Journey Toward an Undivided Life), a continuing group of no more than 24 participants will gather in a “circle of trust” to create a safe and trustworthy space for reflection and discernment.
+Inspired by the work of Parker J. Palmer (Let Your Life Speak: Listening for the Voice of Vocation and A Hidden Wholeness: The Journey Toward an Undivided Life), a group of no more than 24 participants will gather in a “circle of trust” to create a safe and trustworthy space for reflection and discernment.
 We’ll use storytelling, poems and passages from various wisdom traditions, journaling, the arts, and conversation in small and large groups.

-- Explore the nature of transitions in your life
+- Explore the nature of transition

 - Re-discover your personal gifts and take future guidance from them